10 Years of Amazing Concept Cars

 The Toyota Supra had been discontinued in 1998, and since that time enthusiasts hoped this iconic sports car would return.
 The first indication that this might be in the works was the introduction of the FT-1 (Future Toyota – 1) Concept at the Detroit Auto Show in 2014.
 With classic sports car lines and a large rear spoiler the FT-1 certainly looked the part; however, this concept created by Toyota’s California design studio was just a design study with no mention of powertrain or plans for production.
 However the company did make the FT-1 available to drive — in the Gran Turismo 6 video game.

-Status: It turned out that the FT-1 Concept provided a good look at what a Supra might look like — the new Supra arrived in showrooms last year with styling very close to this concept.
+Status: As it turns out, the FT-1 Concept provided a good look at what a Supra might look like — the new GR Supra arrived last year with styling similar to the concept.

 Toyota FT-4X Concept — New York 2017